United States Solar Energy Market Size and Share

 Solar energy is the energy obtained from the sun's rays converted into thermal or electrical energy.
 It is the cleanest form of energy that is abundant in nature.
 Solar energy is harnessed by photovoltaics, heating & cooling, and concentrated solar power.
 Due to the development of resilient technology, today, solar energy is mainly used to generate electricity by various consumers, including residential, industrial, and commercial.

-The United States' solar energy market is segmented by technology type.
-By technology type, the market is segmented into Solar Photovoltaic (PV) and Concentrated Solar Power (CSP).
-By grid type, the market is segmented into On-grid and off-grid.
-By end-user, the market is segmented into Utility-Scale, Commercial and Industrial, and Residential.
-For each segment, the market sizing and forecasts have been done based on installed capacity (GW).
+The United States solar energy market is segmented by technology, grid type, end-user, and geography.
+By technology, the market is segmented into solar photovoltaic and concentrated solar power.
+By grid type, the market is segmented into on-grid and off-grid systems.
+By end-user, the market is segmented into utility-scale, commercial and industrial, and residential installations.
+For each segment, market sizing and forecasts have been carried out on the basis of installed capacity, measured in gigawatts (GW).

 By Technology